Deveshbudakoti/TIC-TAC-TOE-React/README.md

 #Tic Tac Toe Game

--Welcome to our classic Tic Tac Toe game, crafted with simplicity and elegance using Vite and React!
-This straightforward game lets you challenge a friend in a timeless battle of Xs and Os.
+-Welcome to the classic Tic Tac Toe game, made using vite and react.